On the 19th October 1682, Matthew Porter signed his apprenticeship papers and was bound

 had thirteen children!
 The house which has remained almost unchanged to the present day, still

-still carries on the business.
+still carry on the business.

 The family tree shows how the craft of clockmaking has